SE-PM-Team/Entrance-Counter/README.md

 Issues are small or large assignments and can be found in the "projects" tab (see navbar).

 # Develoment process with git commands
-(only write the contents of the following two)
+(only write the contents of the following two)\
-<something> is required
+< something > is required (type it without whitespaces)\
 [something] is optional
 ## First steps
 1) Open your prefered terminal
 2) Maneuver to folder where you want to store your github repository
 3) type "git clone git@github.com:SE-PM-Team/Entrance-Counter.git [your_repository_name]" in your terminal
-4) a
-5) b
+4) Now you're done with the setup.

 ## Workflow
 ### First time working with a ticket
-Step 1:
+Step 1:\
-Choose a ticket of the next highest priority and imform everyone that you will work on it.\
+Choose a ticket of the next highest priority from the project tab, move the ticket to "in progress" and imform everyone that you will work on it.\
+Step 2:\
+Open your local github repository with your terminal.
+Step 3:
+Create and switch to a new branch.
+"git checkout -b <branch_name>" (use ticket-#number for branch_name)
-Step 2:
+Step 4:

 ### Continue working with a ticket

+# Useful github commands

 # Useful terminal commands
 ## Linux commands